adamcharnock/lightbus/docs/index.rst

 Rq, but it will encourage more a extensible and loosely coupled system design.

-Lightbus will not be aimed at microservice architectures.
+Lightbus will not be aimed at microservice architectures (see below).
 Rather at cases where several non-micro applications which require some level of coordination.